parisepigenetics/RASflow_EDC/README.md

 TRIM3: no # integer or "no", remove N bp from the 3' end of reads AFTER adapter/quality trimming has been performed.
 ```

-### Mapping and counting
+## Mapping and counting

 At this step you have to choose the aligner you want ([HISAT2](http://daehwankimlab.github.io/hisat2/manual/) or [STAR](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf)), to provide the path to corresponding genome index as well as to a GTF annotation file.
-Some reference files are shared between cluster users.
+Some reference files are shared between IFB cluster users.
 Before downloading a new reference, check what is available at `/shared/bank/`.

 ```bash
 [username@clust-slurm-client ~]$ tree -L 2 /shared/bank/homo_sapiens/